Weekly Program Guide

 This Week’s Programs

-January is the month when all our broadcasting licenses come due.
-We can use your help during this time.
 Please remember KLOI for your charitable gifts.
-All donations are tax-deductible and help us continue broadcasting for our local community… and beyond.
+All donations are tax-deductible and help us continue reaching our local community… and beyond.

 Monthly contributions are available through PayPal.
 Join us!